DavidPochik/Building_a_Geographic_Climate_Change_Predictor/README.md

 <li><code>gen_combined_csv.py</code>: Takes raw NOAA climate base data and compiles a single <code>.csv</code> file with all the data.</li>
 <li><code>gen_feature_counts_plot.py</code>: Plots number of data points per year for each weather station and feature variable.</li>
 </ol>

+<code>executive_summary</code> contains the document that summarizes the approach + findings of this project

+<code>presentation_slides</code> contains the document used to present this project.

 <code>plots</code> contains select figures from the exploratory data analysis process under the <code>EDA</code> subdirectory and final presentation plots under the <code>Presentable</code> subdirectory.